orjangj/cookbook/security/secure_boot.md

 resulting signature is then attached to the original firmware image to create a signed image.
 During the signature verification process, the signature is decrypted using the corresponding public key.
-To check whether or not the decrypted signature is authentic, the verifiying entity computes its own hash over the original image.
+To check whether or not the decrypted signature is authentic, the verifying entity computes its own hash over the original image.
 If the computed hash matches the result of the decrypted signature the verifier is given the assurance that the image is both in a state of integrity and originates from a legitimate and trusted source.
 The